statsmaths/stat209/_notes/quiz-b.md

 output: html_notebook
 ---

-For the third in-class assessment, you should be familiar with the syntax and ideas behind the following:
+For the second in-class assessment, you should be familiar with the syntax and ideas behind the following: